Chemistry Courses

 The course deals with instrumental design and the analytical application of UV/visible, atomic, and infrared absorption spectrometers, Raman spectrometers, and fluorimeters.
 Included are sample preparation, data analysis, and method optimization.

 Prerequisite: CHEM 265.
-Three credits and lab.
+Three credits and laboratory.

 362 Instrumental Separations and Analysis